aspose-words/Aspose.Words-Documentation/net/product-overview/_index.md

 - Borrow best practices from the .NET Framework Design Guidelines
 - Provide a balance of ease of use and detailed manipulation of document elements

-Developers who have previously used Microsoft Word Automation in their projects will find the names and behavior of several classes, methods, and properties familiar.
+Developers who have previously used Microsoft Word Automation in their projects will find the names and behavior of numerous classes, methods, and properties familiar.

 [Document](https://apireference.aspose.com/words/net/aspose.words/document), [Paragraph](https://apireference.aspose.com/words/net/aspose.words/paragraph), [Bookmark](https://apireference.aspose.com/words/net/aspose.words/bookmark), [Range](https://apireference.aspose.com/words/net/aspose.words/range), [Section.PageSetup](https://apireference.aspose.com/words/net/aspose.words/section/properties/pagesetup) and [Paragraph.ParagraphFormat](https://apireference.aspose.com/words/net/aspose.words/paragraphformat) are some of the Aspose.Words classes.
 At the same time, Aspose.Words is quite different from the Microsoft Word Object Model in that it represents a document as a tree of objects, more like an XML DOM tree.
 If you have worked with any XML DOM library, you will find it is easy to understand and work with Aspose.Words.